red-green-coding/findclass-gradle-plugin/README.md

 ## Usage

-### findClass
+### resolveClass

-The plugin adds the task `findClass` that can tell you from which JAR a given Java class was loaded from.
-Use the property `-Pfc.findClass` to specifiy the full qualified classname.
+The plugin adds the task `resolveClass` that can tell you from which JAR a given Java class was loaded from.
+Use the option `--classname=<fqn>` to specify the full qualified classname.
 The plugin will try to load the class using a Classloader, thus it will resolve the effective Class.

-`gradle findClass -Pfc.findClass=org.apache.commons.lang3.StringUtils`
+`gradle resolveClass --classname=org.apache.commons.lang3.StringUtils`

 ```
-> Task :findClass
+> Task :resolveClass
-find class 'org.apache.commons.lang3.StringUtils'
+resolve class 'org.apache.commons.lang3.StringUtils'
 +--- compileClasspath
 |    `--- file:/Users/abendt/.caches/modules-2/files-2.1/org.apache.commons/commons-lang3/3.11/68e9a6adf7cf8eb7e9d31bbc554c7c75eeaac568/commons-lang3-3.11.jar
 +--- runtimeClasspath